Credit Card Processing

 New Jersey

-Like other states, New Jersey allows surcharging, but as of August 2023, it caps the surcharge to limit profiting from it.
+Like other states, New Jersey allows surcharging, but it caps the surcharge to limit profiting from it.
 The law states that businesses must post notices about the surcharge and caps the surcharge at the cost of processing the transaction.
 Technically, according to Visa and Mastercard rules, businesses should already be limiting the surcharge to their actual cost of processing (or not more than 3% for Visa or 4% for Mastercard.)
 This law simply enforces that and gives the state of New Jersey the ability to pursue action against businesses that profit from surcharges.

 New York